dgolteanu/MSc/Lab book/README.md

 Downloaded Nextstrain website data https://nextstrain.org/ncov/gisaid/global scroll to bottom of page select "DOWNLOAD DATA" button at the very bottom center.
 This dataset does not have a nextstrain clade metadata csv, only gisaid & pangolin; would need to be extracted from the newick tree.
 ## 2021/07/25
 MacOS updated to 11.5
+## 2021/08/12
+# Validation of python implementation
+Begin validation of MLDSP python implementation by running MLDSP MATLAB on local machine using Primates dataset with all available numerical representation methods including unreleased 1D-CGR and Purine/Pyrimidine CGR courtesy of Gurjit Randhawa. .mat output files were saved for each run in `/Validation/Primates output/`.
+Jupyter notebook `../Validation/mldsp_testing_framework.ipynb` was used to iteratively perform runs of MLDSP python for all numerical methods using the Primates dataset then quantitatively compare the equivalent outputs for equality.
+All methods were equal up to Distance matrix with MDS outputs being different due to different MDS algorithms in MATLAB & Python.
+Intercluster distance was not compared.
 ## 2021/08/23
 Profiling of MATLAB MLDSP using the BacteriaTest dataset
 ## 2021/08/29